Knowledge Base

 Author: Abira Pirabakaran

-Abira is one of our Digital Accountants specialising in Small and Micro Accounting and Corporation Tax and SA100 personal Tax.
-She holds a First class Degree in Accounting and Finance and is an active contributor to our knowledge base articles.
-When not working tirelessly supporting out customers she enjoys exploring the corners of the word.
+Abira is one of our Digital Accountants specialising in Small and Micro Accounting, Corporation Tax and SA100 Personal Tax.
+She also supports the delivery of our Company Incorporations Service and writes articles for our Knowledge Base to provide customers with a wealth of useful information.
+Abira holds a First-class Degree in Accounting and Finance and in her spare time enjoys exploring the corners of the world.

 Read All articles by Abira Pirabakaran